bxlab/hifive/doc/introduction.rst

 HiC
 ----

-:fends:                   Create a fend file from either a BED or HiCPipe-style fend file containing RE fragment data.
-:hic-data:                Create a data file from mapped BAM, MAT, or paired coordinate text files.
+:fends:                   Create a fend file from either a BED or HiCPipe-style fend file containing RE fragment data or create an arbitrarily-binned interval file from chromosome length file.Create a data file from mapped BAM, MAT, or paired coordinate text (RAW) files or from binned matrix files.
 :hic-project:             Create a project file, filter fends, and estimate distance-dependence.
 :hic-normalize:           Find correction parameter values using one of the available algorithms (see normalization_).
 :hic-complete:            Perform all of the steps of the subcommands fends, hic-data, hic-project, and hic-normalization in one command.